Are you looking for a challenging and rewarding role?

 Do you want to lead and improve mental health services for a vulnerable population?

 Then look no further…

-We’re looking for a Psychiatrist to support the Regional Manager, based only at HMP Guy's Marsh.
+We’re looking for a Psychiatrist to support the Regional Manager, based at HMP YOI Portland.

 What will you be doing?

-This is an exciting time to join HMP Guys Marsh with a new mental health specification which is improving care to the prison population.
+This is an exciting time to join HMP YOI Portland with a new mental health specification which is improving care to the prison population.

-As the Psychiatrist for HMP Guys Marsh, you’ll provide dynamic leadership of the mental health profession across the Care UK Health in Justice services.
+As the Psychiatrist for HMP YOI Portland, you’ll provide dynamic leadership of the mental health profession across the Care UK Health in Justice services.
 You will be pivotal in engaging the mental health workforce to support the delivery of the organisation’s objectives, ensuring the provision of an effective high quality mental health workforce within the available resources.

 As the Psychiatrist, you’ll support the Regional manager in shaping the policies and strategies for developing and modernising mental health practice throughout the Health in Justice Service line in order to ensure high quality, safe and appropriate healthcare services for our patients.